What is a hormonal assessment for women or men?

 • both ovaries;

-They travel through our body via the blood circulation, and help regulate certain vital processes such as:
+They travel through our body via the bloodstream, and help regulate certain vital processes such as:

 • homeostasis;